 Although the Inventory interface has been recently improved and became even more user friendly, some of the experts still find it difficult to work with.
 Due to that reason, the time required for the entries comparing with the total number of entries varies a lot from expert to expert (15-45 minutes).
 It is also very important to mention that the phase of gathering the data (e.g. literature studies, visits to various institutes and companies dealing with hydrogeology) took most of the experts' working hours, especially for the publications on national languages which needed the translation of the relevant parts to English (e.g. abstract).
-Despite all difficulties they were facing, most of the LTPs have reached or are on the right way to fulfil the expected 50-100 entries by country.
+Despite all difficulties they were facing, most of the LTPs have reached or are on the right way to fulfill the expected 50-100 entries by country.
 These numbers were set up by EFG, coordinator of this action.
 Table 1 summarises the number of the EIGR entries together with the name(s) of the reporters.
 Additionally and due to the lack of human resources in 2016 since the work involved was greater than they believed it to be when the project was first outlined and because such work is not easily compatible with their usual methods of working, the Ireland, the Switzerland and the UK decided, in agreement with EFG, to execute KINDRA tasks during the 2017.
 These include both organization of the KINDRA National workshop and Inventory population together with accompanying reports.
 The new deadline set for NA to reach the number of 50 publication is 17 February 2017.

 Table 1.
-Summary of the Inventory data collection and the total number of entries until the 05 December 2017, along with the names of reporters (the countries are listed in alphabetical order).
+Summary of the Inventory data collection and the total number of entries until the 31 December 2016, along with the names of reporters (the countries are listed in alphabetical order).

-Соц untry Reporter(s) Total no. of entries
+Country Reporter(s) Total no. of entries

-1. Belgium/ Luxembourg Alain Dassargues Dirk De Coster Nuno da Silva 62
+1. Belgium/ Alain Dassargues 29

+Luxembourg Dirk De Coster

+Nuno da Silva

-2. Croatia Kosta Urumovic 44
+2. Croatia Kosta Urumovic 5

-3. Czech Republic Petr Novák Michal Vaněček 584
+3. Czech Republic Petr Novák 773

+Michal Vaněček

-4. Denmark Lisbeth Flindt Jørgensen 64
+4. Denmark Lisbeth Flindt Jørgensen 32

-5. Finland Ulpu Väisänen 204
+5. Finland Ulpu Väisänen 112

-6. France Marina Alazard 139
+6. France Marina Alazard 97

-7. Germany Walter Lenz 68
+7. Germany Walter Lenz 16

-8. Greece Triantafyllos Kaklis 56
+8. Greece Triantafyllos Kaklis 14

-9. Hungary Ágnes Kriván 54
+9. Hungary Ágnes Kriván 13

 Péter Scharek

-10. Ireland Moe Henning 39
+10. Ireland Moe Henning 6 (Report in 2017)

-11. Italy Del Bon Andrea 118
+11. Italy Del Bon Andrea 99

-12. Netherlands Jan Stafleu 91
+12. Netherlands Jan Stafleu 52

 13. Poland Marta Dendys 50

 Magdalena Tyszer

-14. Portugal Monica Sousa 55
+14. Portugal Monica Sousa 58

-15. Serbia Vesna Ristic 98

-16. Slovenia Mihael Brenčič 62
+15. Slovenia Mihael Brenčič 62

+16. Serbia Vesna Ristic 98

-17. Spain Miguel Bordallo 70
+17. Spain Miguel Bordallo 51

+18. Switzerland Pierre Christie 0 (Report in 2017)

-18. Ukraine Alexandar Bobrov 57
+19. Ukraine Alexandar Bobrov 51

-19. UK Nic Bilham 68
+20. UK Nic Bilham 2 (Report in 2017)

-Total: 1986
+Total: 1620